WalterSchaertl/NYRPQuestions/README.md

 1. Replace 'Working All Day'
 2. Increase font size in question render
 3. Jump focus in exam text box and highlight where the question is from
-4. Auto close window to select exams on successful generation, auto trigger Exam creation when text is populated

 ### tk_html_widgets
 I forked a dependency I was using and made updates to it to render